christian-posta/ticket-monster-book/book.md

 # Ticket Monster moves to microservices

-At the fictitious Ticket Monster company the VPs are looking for new ways to compete in an ever-increasing competative market of online ticket sales.
+At the fictitious [JBoss Ticket Monster](http://www.jboss.org/ticket-monster/) company the VPs are looking for new ways to compete in an ever-increasing competative market of online ticket sales.
 They've been lamenting how long it takes to make changes to their bread and butter ticket-selling website and add new features including new channels for driving ticket sales.
 As we as consumers become ever more connected to online networks, more opportunity for selling/buying tickets has emerged.
 Over the past few years, it also became more and more expensive to sustain.
 They want to add new features like a waitlist for tickets that aren't currently available, a rewards program for those folks who buy a lot of tickets, a recommendation engine, personalized mobile app, social integration and much more.
 With such a large number of developers working on the project, the complexity, technical debt, and rigidity of the application architecture, it's been difficult to coordinate how best to add this new functionality.
 On top of it, deployments were tricky and often caused outages.

 Ticket Broker, a new boutique startup is capturing mind share and market by integrating more closely with social platforms, offering new services through their mobile  and social TV apps, and Ticket Monster realizes they need to play catchup and at the same time harness digital innovation to compete going forward.
 They've decided that technology should become a core competency of their company and work much closer with the business to implement some of these new business initiatives.
 They're exploring things like cloud, devops and microservices, but with all of the buzz and confusion they're not quite sure what to believe and how to get started.
 They want to cautiously introduce technology where it fits and can benefit them.